HomeBlogOSHA Hearing Conservation Recordkeeping: What to Keep and for How Long

 Duration of Employment = Full Career

 For a worker employed for 30 years, the employer must retain their audiometric records for all 30 years.
 Digital records management is the only sustainable approach at any meaningful workforce scale.
+Paper files do not scale to this obligation.

-Required content for each record type
+Required content for each audiometric record

 • Name and job classification of the employee